QURBANI 2023

-£350 - Livelihood Support for a Disabled Person
+£350 - Livelihood for 1 Disabled Person

 £700 - Livelihood Support for 2 Disabled People

-Previous
+Previous slide

-Next
+Next slide

 ABOUT ZAKAT

-Zakat is obligatory charity in Islam.
+Zakat is an obligatory charity in Islam.
 It enables the distribution of surplus wealth to the needy.
 At Akhuwat, we believe Zakat has the power to eradicate world poverty if it were applied on a wide enough scale.
 The term ‘Zakat’ in Arabic literally means to cleanse.
 As the third pillar of Islam, Zakat is a form of worship and a way for us to cleanse our wealth.

 HOW ZAKAT WORKS